 For those of a spiritual bent, I have found that practicing no-buy-days on our Sabbath days helps to make that day that much more centered on our spiritual practices rather than the same old, same old consumerism.

 Don’t forget the local places of worship.
-Recently I very much wanted to take my son to see a certain bluegrass band, but was having a hard time budgeting for the tickets.
+Recently, I very much wanted to take my son to see a certain bluegrass band but I was having a hard time budgeting for the tickets.
 Then I found out that the band was scheduled to perform at several local churches in the weeks before the concert.

 Another way to hear music or see free art is to volunteer for festivals; our town has many festivals and if one helps with collecting tickets or ushering and so forth, he gets to attend for free.
 Finally, be sure to check out the free or discounted days for any event or museum you’re thinking about visiting.

 This is a no-brainer for most homesteaders, but many people don’t realize just how much money they can save by doing things for themselves.
 Save major money doing minor auto repairs, plumbing, baking, or sewing.
 Rather than buying the kids’ Halloween costumes, do the old sheet-into-ghost costume.
 Instead of buying so many Christmas presents, make gifts of your homemade jam, your best pumpkin bread, or your best handwoven baskets.
 If you don’t know how to do something, you’ve got the Internet right at your fingertips, books in the library, and friends, neighbors, or relatives that can teach you.
 In addition, each time you learn a new skill, you have made an investment in your future self-sufficiency.